Inspiring your team with effective communication

-As a Founder, you will have had a small knit team who could turn their hand to almost anything to get your product to market.
-In the early stages of finding the product, market fit in your early beachhead markets, communication just worked.
-You knew each other well and, in some cases, will have almost felt that you could communicate by osmosis with that small, well-knit team.
+You will have had a small team in the early days who could turn their hand to almost anything.
+As you worked on finding the product-market fit, communication just worked.
+You knew each other well and, in some cases, nearly felt that you could communicate by osmosis with that small, well-knit team.

-As the business proves its validity, attracts investment and grows the team, you need to become more structured as a business, and the need for a CEO becomes real.
+As the business proves its validity, attracts investment, and grows the team, it needs to become more structured, and the need for a CEO becomes real.

-Either one of the Founders needs to upskill and step into the CEO role for growth and scale, or you need to consider hiring a qualified CEO to guide your growth, and the Founders can take an Exec role in their technical area of expertise and value.
+Often, one of the Founders needs to upskill and step into the role of CEO for growth and scale.
+Alternatively, the business can consider hiring a qualified CEO to guide the growth, enabling the founders to take an executive role aligned with their technical expertise.

-If you choose to take on the CEO role with backing from your team and investors, with all of the things you have to think about, communication is often one of those things taken for granted.
+If you choose to take on the role of CEO, with backing from your team and investors, with all the things you have to think about, communication is often one of those things taken for granted.

-Your team are the number one asset your business has.
-Investors are putting their money and faith behind you and your team, but no team will perform to their potential without good effective communication.
+The team is the number one asset any business has.
+Investors put their money and faith behind you and your team, but no team will perform to their potential without effective communication.

 Why Is Communication Important?